ynrng/aml_install/README.md

 ## Setting Up

+0. If your network is behind a proxy, make sure the instructions [here](https://gist.github.com/justagist/7b544626136537774961c5c5f563d18d) are followed for proper installation of AML Docker.

 1. Install Docker CE (v >= 19.0), see [installation instructions](https://docs.docker.com/engine/installation/).

   * Also perform the [post installation instructions](https://docs.docker.com/engine/installation/linux/linux-postinstall/), so that docker can be run without requiring root privileges by a non-root user. (this is optional, otherwise, scripts must be run as root)